 3Department of Ecology & Evolutionary Biology, University of Arizona, Tucson, AZ

-4Department of Forest Resources, University of Minnesota, St. Paul, MN, 55108, USA
+4Department of Ecosystem Science and Management, Texas A&M University, College Station, TX, 77843, USA

 5School of Plant Biology, University of Western Australia, Crawley, WA, 6009, Australia

+6. Institute on the Environment, University of Minnesota, St. Paul, MN, 55414, USA

 Abstract

-The inverse relationship between size and abundance is a well-documented pattern in forests, and the form of size density relationships depends on the balance between growth and mortality rates in the community.
+The inverse relationship between size and abundance is a well-documented pattern in forests, and the form of size-density relationships depends on the balance between growth and mortality rates in the community.
 Traditionally, studies of plant size distributions have focused on single species populations and forests, but here we examine diverse communities dominated by plants with varied life histories, including grasses, forbs, shrubs, and succulents.
-In particular, we test whether the parameters of the individual size distribution differ systematically across community types, and whether they fit the contrasting predictions of metabolic or demographic theories.
+In particular, we test whether the parameters of the individual size distribution differ systematically across community types and whether they fit the contrasting predictions of metabolic or demographic theories.
 All thirteen of our study sites better fit the predictions of demographic equilibrium theory, but interestingly, fits of both demographic and metabolic models showed little systematic variation across community types, despite large differences in environmental conditions and dominant life forms.
 Finally, analysis of the cross-community scaling relationship demonstrates that natural and restored non-forest communities conform to patterns of size and abundance observed among forest, plantation, and crop systems.
-Taken together, our results suggest that common ecological mechanisms govern plant community size structure, regardless of the dominant plant life forms.
+Taken together, our results suggest that common ecological mechanisms govern plant community size structure regardless of the dominant plant life forms.

 Introduction

-A main goal of ecology is to document and explain patterns that reflect a common set of processes across many diverse ecosystems.
+A main goal of ecology is to document and explain patterns that reflect a common set of processes across ecosystems.
 One such general pattern seen in plant and animal communities is the inverse relationship between body size and abundance (White et al. 2007).
 Studies of "self-thinning" in plant populations demonstrate that the decline in abundance with size arises from the effects of resource competition on growth and mortality (Westoby 1981).
-Under constant resource supply rates, small plants typically grow with minimal mortality until the size-dependent rate of resource use equals the rate of resource supply, and subsequent growth is only possible if resources are liberated by the death of some individuals (Yoda et al. 1963, Westoby and Howell 1986, Enquist et al. 1998, Deng et al. 2012).
+Under constant resource supply rates, small plants typically grow with minimal mortality until the size-dependent rate of resource use equals the rate of resource supply and subsequent growth is only possible if resources are liberated by the death of some individuals (Yoda et al. 1963, Westoby and Howell 1986, Enquist et al. 1998, Deng et al. 2012).
 At this resource equilibrium, plant population density generally decays as a power-law of plant size.

 In long-lived mixed-species perennial communities, the situation is more complex.
-Resource competition is frequently size-asymmetric, with larger individuals dominating their smaller neighbors (Kikuzawa 1999, Stoll et al. 2002) though the balance between competitive and facilitative interactions is also size dependent (Miriti 2006, Chu et al. 2010).
-Further, the relative importance resource competition and abiotic disturbance also shifts as plants grow (Coomes et al. 2003), and allocational strategies that prioritize persistence over growth (e.g., dormancy, sprouting, shade tolerance) allow many species can persist for long periods in communities well below their maximum size (Venable and Brown 1988, Kitajima 1994, Walters and Reich 1996, Bond and Midgley 2001).
+Resource competition is frequently size-asymmetric, with larger individuals dominating their smaller neighbors (Kikuzawa 1999, Stoll et al. 2002) and the balance between competitive and facilitative interactions is also size dependent (Miriti 2006, Chu et al. 2010).
+Further, the relative importance of resource competition and abiotic disturbance also shifts as plants grow (Coomes et al. 2003), and allocational strategies that prioritize persistence over growth (e.g., dormancy, sprouting, shade tolerance) allow many species to persist for long periods in communities well below their maximum size (Venable and Brown 1988, Kitajima 1994, Walters and Reich 1996, Bond and Midgley 2001).
 Thus, in natural communities, size distributions reflect not just resource competition, but also life history trade-offs between growth and survival, complex neighborhood interactions, and the disturbance history of the community (Niklas et al. 2003, Coomes et al. 2003, Muller-Landau et al. 2006a, Kerkhoff and Enquist 2007).